 If your child has trouble visiting the dentist because of severe anxiety or Special Needs, or if they require major surgery or procedure, it can sometimes be necessary for that child to be administered sedation or anesthesia.
 Dentist anesthesiologists have the necessary experience and qualifications that allow them to treat and assist children safely throughout the process.

-Just as with regular anesthesiologists, dentist anesthesiologists are completely trained to work with children and infants.
+Like regular anesthesiologists, dentist anesthesiologists are trained to work with children and infants.
 They can also deliver the proper care to children when in the dentist’s chair or operating room.

 Anesthesia & Children